pottereric/pottereric.github.com/_posts/2019-12-21-CSharp-Strings-with-Ranges,-and-Indexes.markdown

 </pre>

 Using the range operators to access substring of strings doesn't radically shift the paradigm of your code.
 But it does make it easier to do some of the operations that we have to write on regular basis.
 If you have any good examples of how you have used ranges to work with strings, please let me know in the comments below.

+It you want to play with the code from this post, you can find it [here](https://github.com/pottereric/CSharpStringsRangesAndIndexes).